 Current Mystery Painting

-From time to time, we encounter paintings that lack clear attribution to a particular artist and even our best efforts fail to establish authorship.
+From time to time, we come across works of art that lack clear attribution to an artist and even our best efforts at research fail to establish authorship.
 We call these our Mystery Paintings.
-Not all these orphan paintings are masterpieces - although many lost masterpieces do wander the world in search of attribution.
-There are many perfectly respectable lesser works that deserve to be accurately attributed.
+Not all these orphan works are masterpieces, although many lost masterpieces do wander the world waiting to be recognized.
+However, there are also many perfectly respectable lesser works that deserve to be accurately attributed.